The cost of travel in Australia seems to be getting higher by the second.

 - Dreamworld is Australia’s biggest theme park and costs $84.99 adult $59.99 child.
 We have a special 10% discount for our readers.
 Click here to get your Dreamworld ticket

 - Great Barrier Reef – last week we did a one day tour from Cairns to Marine World with Reef Magic Cruises which cost our family of four $485.
 I paid an extra $125 for an introductory scuba dive.
+This catamaran reef cruise looks better for around the same price.

 - National Parks – Australia has over 500 National Parks and vehicle entry fees typically cost from $7 – $12 per day.
 Click here to read our favourite 25 National Parks